Skip to main content

 Long-Term Capital Gains

-Profits from selling assets held for more than one year, taxed at preferential rates of 0%, 15%, or 20% depending on your total taxable income.
+Profits from selling something you held for more than a year, taxed at favorable rates of 0%, 15%, or 20%—much lower than what you'd pay on ordinary income.

-The holding period is calculated from the day after you acquire the asset to the day you sell it.
-For securities purchased on an exchange, the trade date (not settlement date) determines the acquisition and sale dates.
-For crypto, the holding period starts when you receive the tokens.
+The holding period math is precise—it starts the day after you buy and ends on the day you sell.
+For stocks, the trade date (not the settlement date) is what counts.
+For crypto, it starts when the tokens land in your wallet.

 Frequently Asked Questions